No. Some women should not use estrogen-containing hormonal birth control. This includes women who:

 - Are age 35 or older and smoke cigarettes – These people are at increased risk for heart attacks and strokes.

 - Have had blood clots or a stroke in the past

 - Are being treated for breast cancer, or have had breast cancer before

 - Have irregular or very heavy periods – People with this problem should have it checked out before starting hormonal birth control.

 - Have some types of liver disease – Hormonal birth control can make some types of liver disease worse.

 - Have some types of heart disease

 - Get the type of migraine headaches that cause vision problems (flashing or zigzag lights)

-Many women who can't take estrogen-containing hormonal birth control can take other kinds of hormonal birth control that contain only progestin.
+Many people who can't take estrogen-containing hormonal birth control can take other kinds of hormonal birth control that contain only progestin.